 The Lafayette train station is a brick structure originally constructed by the Texas & New Orleans Railroad.
 A plaque in the station states that this historic depot was built in 1911, although some contend it was built in 1912.
-The depot burned in a fire on May 11, 2001 and was left abandoned until 2002 when restorations began.
+The depot burned in a fire on May 11, 2001 and was left abandoned until 2002 when restoration began.
 Today, the station has been transformed into a modern transportation facility, while simultaneously preserving the history of the train depot.
 Prior to the fire, the station was already dilapidated, and plans to refurbish the historic building as the first stage of a larger project for a multimodal facility had already begun.

 The city of Lafayette uses the building as a city transit office, a waiting room for city bus and Amtrak passengers, an intercity bus station, and the city-parish Traffic and Transportation Department.
-The large-scale renovation, an $11 million project, was recently completed and has preserved the history of the building by restoring it to its original appearance.
+The large-scale renovation, an $11 million project, has preserved the history of the building by restoring it to its original appearance.
 The project included railroad trackside improvements along with the enhancement of the depot.